abhra2020-smart/swift/README.md

 ## Contributing to Swift

 Contributions to Swift are welcomed and encouraged!
+Contributing is easier than you think.
-Please see the [Contributing to Swift guide](https://swift.org/contributing/).
+Please see the
+[Contributing to Swift guide](https://swift.org/contributing/).

-To be a truly great community, [Swift.org](https://swift.org/) needs to welcome developers from all walks of life, with different backgrounds, and with a wide range of experience.
+To be a truly great community, [Swift.org](https://swift.org/) we are to welcome developers from all walks of life, with different backgrounds, and with a wide range of experience.
 A diverse and friendly community will have more great ideas, more unique perspectives, and produce more great code.
-We will work diligently to make the Swift community welcoming to everyone.
+We will work diligently to make the Swift community welcoming to anyone.

 To give clarity of what is expected of our members, Swift has adopted the code of conduct defined by the Contributor Covenant.
 This document is used